MAS NKE 2021 - Creative Approaches to Curating During a Pandemic

 Inside/Out was so well received that this past winter a second installation was run with Chantel Schultz, entitled Assume Form, , Resume Form.
 This second run toyed more openly with nature and the audience’s relationship with it.
 From the artist’s statement “the works appear to be cylindrical extractions of the earth itself mimicking the colour and form of the geological formations surrounding them.”
 These ice sculptures would be left to “undergo transformations” as they melted with the changing season.

 Amber Andersen, the Director/Curator of the EAGM, and Chantel Schultz, the Curatorial Intern, speak at length about the initial run of the exhibition, and their excitement at the second installation, and how receptive the community at large has been to this dynamic approach to curating.

 You can view the three presentations on YouTube here:

-In addition, Amber Anderson (EAGM) & Sandee Moore (AGR) will be our guests on MAS’s Community Chat on May 12, 2021, to answer any questions you have about their creative approaches to curating during a pandemic.
-You can find the Zoom information on the Community Chat page on our website.
-Community Chats are free and no registration is required.
+In addition, Amber Andersen (EAGM) & Sandee Moore (AGR) were our guests on MAS’s Community Chat on May 12, 2021, to answer questions about their creative approaches to curating during a pandemic.

 Interested in learning more about AR?
 Check out Shared Spaces at the University of Saskatchewan (http://sharedspaces.usask.ca/)